 The Wireless Router is a draft 802.11n/b/g compliant Wireless Broadband Router with 4-port Fast Ethernet Switch.
-With the advanced MIMO technology, it can support the data transmission rate 6 times more (up to 300Mbps) and the coverage 3 times more than IEEE 802.11b/g devices.
-The wireless Router enables your whole network sharing a high-speed cable or DSL Internet connection.
-With the Router, you can share a high-speed Internet connection, files, printers, and multi-player games at incredible speeds, without the hassle of stringing wires.
-The Router offers easy configuration for your wireless network in the home and presents wireless network to you home of high functionality, security, and flexibility.
+With the advanced MIMO technology, it can support the data transmission rate 6 times more (up to 150 Mbps) and the coverage 3 times more than IEEE 802.11b/g devices.
+The Wireless Router enables your whole network sharing a high-speed cable or DSL Internet connection.
+With it, you can share a high-speed Internet connection, files, printers, and multi-player games at incredible speeds, without the hassle of stringing wires.
+It also offers easy configuration for your wireless network in the home and presents wireless network to you home of high functionality, security, and flexibility.